 Liberalism’s Pursuit of Universal Well-Being and Justice:

 Liberalism’s end game lies exposed.
 Food security, housing security, healthcare guaranteed, education, guarantee of a living wage together with a Justice system that works for everyone.
 Who wouldn’t want to make a more perfect world?
 But one just doesn’t exist.
 It’s been tried, but to accomplish it, we’d have to become a nation of drones.
 We’d have to drive out the very features of Man that have given so many of us prosperity and longevity.
 Lust, avarice, greed, and some other powerful human emotions and drives, often accompanied by the opposite of egalitarianism predominate in a free society.

 Another wise philosophy was expressed in this way; “Live in this world, not in the world of the politically utopian or the religiously messianic.”
 I completely agree.
-Liberals have had their chance, and while they think they have changed the world, the change they think they’ve brought us is even more poverty, suffering, and a contrived economy where the government almost always makes the wrong calls.
+Liberals have had their chance in this never again category, and while they think they have changed the world, the change they think they’ve brought us is even more poverty, suffering, and a contrived economy where the government almost always makes the wrong calls.

-Liberals wage phony wars (foreign and domestic) to right the wrongs they see as an impediment to a better world.
+Liberals wage phony wars (foreign and domestic) to right the wrongs they see as an impediment to a better world. where there’s no Never Again.
 Conservatives build on what works.
 If they stick to their philosophical guns, that is.

 American Jews make up a disproportionate share of our political leaders.
 There are 37 Jewish members of Congress and the Senate which represents about 7% of both bodies.
 Only 2.4% of our population is Jewish.
 Jews are motivated to serve in disproportionate numbers by their desire to make our world better.
 Unfortunately, their persuasive positions overwhelming lean left.

 Too often, our desires to make us believe we can change fundamental human behavior, and by extension the world, will never materialize.